Mandelbrot-Set/Mandelbrot-Explorer/README.md

     -wi, --width             The number of pixels wide the image is.
     -he, --height            The number of pixels high the image is.
     -s, --save               Flag to save the generated image.
-    -nm, --noMulti           Flag to not use multiprocessing.
+    -c, --color_palette      Flag to use color palette.
+    -spec_set                J for Julia, M for mandelbrot. default is M

 ## Mandelbrot Set feature rendered by this program
 <img src="https://raw.githubusercontent.com/rosslh/Interactive-Python-Mandelbrot/master/pictures/image.png" width="100%">